-Baisakhi is a festival mainly among the Sikhs, usually celebrated in the northern part of India.
-Especially the farmer community gear up to celebrate Baisakhi festival with all vigor and enthusiasm.
-It is on the Baisakhi day that the people of Punjab and Haryana get involved in the best Baisakhi food.
-As it is a joyous mood among all, the best of Baisakhi recipes are prepared such that everybody can relish.
+Vaisakhi is a festival mainly among the Sikhs, usually celebrated in the northern part of India.
+Especially the farmer community gear up to celebrate Vaisakhi festival with all vigor and enthusiasm.
+It is on the Vaisakhi day that the people of Punjab and Haryana get involved in the best Vaisakhi food.
+As it is a joyous mood among all, the best of Vaisakhi recipes are prepared such that everybody can relish.

 - Saag Meat